gluppler/Computer-Networks/Huawei_HCIA-Datacom.md

 **1. Longest Prefix Match (Most Specific)**
 - Route with longest subnet mask wins

-**2. Administrative Distance (AD)**
+**2. Administrative Distance (AD) / Route Preference**
-- Lower AD = higher priority
+- Lower preference = higher priority
-- Direct: 0, Static: 1 (Huawei default: 60), OSPF: 110, RIP: 120
+- **Huawei VRP defaults**: Direct: 0, OSPF Internal: 10, Static: 60, OSPF External (ASE): 150, RIP: 100, BGP: 255

 **3. Route Metric**
 - If same AD, lower metric wins
 - OSPF: Cost, RIP: Hop count, EIGRP: Composite

 **Key Exam Points:**
-- Routing table fields: Destination/Mask, Proto, Pre, Cost, NextHop, Interface
-- **NOT included**: AdvRouter (that's in OSPF LSDB, not routing table)
-- Default static route preference on Huawei: **60**
-- Longest match rule: 10.1.1.1 matches 10.1.1.0/24 over 10.1.0.0/16
+- **Routing table fields**: When you run the `display ip routing-table` command on a Huawei VRP device, the brief output shows: Destination/Mask, Proto, Pre, Cost, Flags, NextHop, Interface. **AdvRouter** (Advertising Router) is a field found in specific protocol databases (like the OSPF LSDB) but is **not** part of the standard IP routing table's brief output.

+- **Route preference**: Preference (also known as Administrative Distance) determines which protocol is "trusted" most when multiple protocols provide a path to the same destination. **Lower values are preferred.** Huawei VRP defaults: Direct: 0, OSPF: 10, Static: **60**, RIP: 100, BGP: 255.

+- **Longest match rule**: The **Longest Match Rule** states that if a packet matches multiple entries in the routing table, the router will choose the one with the **highest mask length** (the most specific route).
+For example, a packet destined for 172.16.10.1 will match 172.16.10.0/24 over 172.16.0.0/16 because /24 is a longer (more specific) match.

 ### How to generate routing entries?